 The younger generations are avid consumers of online reviews and they like to do their research before investing any money.
 Of course, good reviews will also uplift your site’s position in search engines and will make it more visible.

-There is no one sure way to bring more people on your site, but ed-tech companies have a powerful advantage in front of regular business.
+There is no one sure way to bring more people to your site, but ed-tech companies have a powerful advantage in front of regular businesses.
 People today want to learn and develop hobbies!
-They are also interested in new technologies and find online classes a fun way to spend your time.
+They are also interested in new technologies and find online classes a fun way to spend their time.

 In addition, online education is sought by people of all ages, genders, and walks of life, so the audience is extremely diverse.
 You just need to know how to tap into it using the techniques we discussed.